 \section{Introduction}

-The classical Poncelet theorem asserts that in the plane, giving a pair of conic sections, a polygon inscribed in one conic section and circumscribing another always appears in an infinite family of such polygons \cite{Poncelet}.
-A modern review due to Griffiths and Harris \cite{GH} explained that this theorem is ultimately linearized on an elliptic curve with a shift of finite order defined thereon.
-Starting with any point on the elliptic curve, by successive application of the shift we get an orbit of finite order in the complex domain.
-When the whole orbit is real, then the shift is real and this corresponds to a polygon having the prescribed property.
-Shifting the initial point in the real part we get an infinite family of polygons with the same property.
-The link of the Poncelet porism to billiard dynamics is described in \cite{Tabachnikov}.
+The classical Poncelet theorem asserts that in the plane, given a pair of conic sections, a polygon inscribed in one conic section and circumscribing another always appears in an infinite family of such polygons \cite{Poncelet}.
+A modern review by Griffiths and Harris \cite{GH} explains that this system is ultimately linearized on an elliptic curve with a shift of finite order defined thereon.
+Starting from any point on the elliptic curve, we obtain, by successive applications of the shift, an orbit of finite order in the complex domain.
+When the entire orbit is real, the shift is real, and this corresponds to a polygon with the prescribed property.
+Shifting the initial point in the real part, we get an infinite family of polygons with the same property.
+The linkbetweene Poncelet porismando billiard dynamics is described i \cite{Tabachnikov}.

-Billiard systems in the plane are much studied in the research field of Dynamical Systems, both with and without a potential.
-Recently many studies on the integrability and dynamics of billiards in a Kepler-Coulomb potential, often referred to as Kepler billiards, have been carried out.
+Billiard systems in the plane are intensively studied in the research field of Dynamical Systems, both with and without a potential.
+Recently, many studies on the integrability and dynamics of billiards in a Kepler-Coulomb potential, often referred to as Kepler billiards, have been carried out.
 In \cite{Felder}, Felder integrated out the planar Kepler billiard with a line as the wall of reflection, whose integrability is due to Gallavotti and Jauslin \cite{GJ}, in terms of elliptic curves with a direct computation.
-Some conditions on periodic points has been computed in this work as well.
+Some conditions on periodic points have been computed in this work as well.
 Conditions on $n$-periodicity as well as the topology of such a system have been subsequently studied in \cite{GR}.
 Many more integrable Kepler billiards in the plane are pointed out in \cite{TZ1, TZ2}.

-The aim of this article is to initiate analysis on the dynamics of integrable Kepler billiard systems with a branch of a (non-degenerate) conic section as reflection wall in the plane.
-In this system the particle moves on one side of the reflection wall in a Kepler potential field whose center is at a focus of the conic section.
+This article aims to initiate an analysis on the dynamics of integrable Kepler billiard systems with a branch of a (non-degenerate) conic section as a reflection wall in the plane.
+In this system, the particle moves on one side of the reflection wall in a Kepler potential field whose center is at a focus of the conic section.
 As first observed in \cite{GJ} for the line case and later also in the cases with elliptic or hyperbolic reflection walls \cite{TZ1, TZ2, JZ}, along a billiard trajectory, the second orbital foci all lie on a circle centered at the second focus of the reflection wall.